neklyudovv/vkttc/README.md

 ### `startThread` (internal)

-* **Description**: Launches the worker thread.
+* **Description**: Starts the worker thread.
-  The thread monitors pending tasks and executes them at the specified time.
+  The thread monitors pending tasks and executes the corresponding job when its timestamp is reached.
-  If no tasks exist, it waits until notified.
+  If no tasks are available, the thread waits until it receives a notification.

 ---

 ## Architecture

-1. **TaskManager**
+1. **JobScheduler**

-    * Stores tasks in an `unordered_map` keyed by task ID.
+    * Stores scheduled tasks in an `unordered_map` keyed by job ID.
     * Uses a dedicated worker thread for scheduling.
     * Ensures thread-safety with a mutex and condition variable.

 2. **Asynchronous Execution**

-    * Tasks run asynchronously using `std::thread` with `detach()`.
+    * Each job is executed asynchronously using `std::thread` with `detach()`.
-    * The scheduler thread never blocks on task execution.
+    * The scheduler thread never blocks while a job is running.

 ---